sheetalturaga/Tech-Interview-Prep-flutter-mobile-app/README.md

 ### Functional:

 - The app should allow users to register an account and securely authenticate their identity.
 Authentication System to be implemented such that the user is automatically logged in once they have signed up.
-- The app allows users to edit their Account settings including change password function, edit profile, add profile picture, etc.
-- The app can allow users who are not logged in to play a quiz and answer questions, but their progress will not be saved.
+- The app cannot allow users who are not logged in to play a quiz and answer questions.
 - The app should provide a database of unique MCQ types of questions with options, answers, and explanation for the questions for different topics with the functionality that allows users to test their knowledge and track their progress.
-- The app should provide personalized learning through the study center for users to save and review specific questions and topics to further study.
+- The app should provide personalized learning through the notebook for users to save and review specific questions and topics to further study.
-- Each trivia session can consist of 10 questions for the selection topic
+- Each quiz topic can consist of 10 questions for the selection topic
-- The app should allow users to search filter the search by topic for this time, and include other filters like difficulty level, questions, and other criteria in the future.
 - The background color for the app windows should be in pleasant in presentation and pleasing to the eye
 - The system must store the count of how many questions the user got right and wrong for the personal scoreboard.
-- In the future, the app should allow users to share their progress and achievements, being able to create study groups to compete with friends in the leaderboards and challenges.

 ### Non-functional：